 Western Heritage Day

 Free to all Big Country day care providers and primary-aged students and schools.
-Registration is required and can be found at the following link when it is open:
+Pre-registration by its teacher is required for each class, which can be done at the following link when it is open:

 Western Heritage Day is an annual educational event designed to immerse children of the Big Country in western culture as it might have been in Abilene during the 1800s.